 Those are some things to address...

 As a reminder, you can brush up on your Interviewing and Interrogation skills with the new online Wicklander-Zulawski (WZ) course.
 In HR/ER and complete investigations?
 Check out a dedicated online course for them at www.WZAcademy.com.

 Enjoy the holidays and check out our chalkboard video on ORC...

 LPDT, LLC offers the only E-Learning training for Retail Loss Prevention at www.LossPreventionAcademy.com.
-In addition,we offer a FREE job and resume posting board for Loss Prevention at www.LPjobsFREE.com.
+In addition,we offer a FREE job search tool for Loss Prevention at www.LPjobsFREE.com.
 Check out our awareness posters for shortage and safety at www.LPPosters.com.
 You can follow us on Twitter under LPACADEMYcom and Facebook under Loss Prevention Academy.